indigoxela/tinymcebackport/README.md

 Provides a plugin for image alignment based on CSS classes.

+## Updating

+Unfortunately, there's no automatic way to inform you about available updates for this module via Drupal.
+Neither can you update it via Drupal admin UI.

+You have to download the [tar.gz](https://github.com/indigoxela/tinymcebackport/releases/latest), unpack, and upload via FTP (unless you have SSH access to your webspace).

+GitHub can notify you about updates, if you subscribe to this repository.
+But that requires a GitHub account.
+One possible alternative is the repository RSS feed `https://github.com/indigoxela/tinymcebackport/tags.atom`, but that's not very convenient, either.

 ## Maintenance

-This module will receive updates as necessary, for example to update the TinyMCE library, but there won't be any addtional features.
+This module will receive updates as necessary, for example to keep the TinyMCE library up to date, but there won't be any addtional features.
 Notably no admin interface will get added.

 So if you need something totally different, just fork it. ;-)